t-scholtz/t-scholtz.github.io/_posts/2023-08-03-summer-reu.md

 layout: post
 ---

-## Can STT tools be used in educational and health settings to analysis and diagnose issues
+## Can STT tools be used in educational and health settings to analysis and diagnose issues?

 ![poster](/assets/images/poster.png)